 The course, which is a follow-up to the inaugural course held in 2015, will bring together students and leaders in the field from around the world to learn about the determinants of regenerative capacity, the causes of biological aging and strategies for applying what is learned to improve human health and advance regenerative medicine.

-“This is an exciting time in regenerative medicine, which is on the cusp of developing new therapies for the treatment of the major diseases that afflict humankind,” Yin said.
+“This is an exciting time in regenerative medicine, which is on the cusp of developing new therapies for the treatment of the major diseases that afflict humankind,” said Voot P. Yin, Ph.D., course director.
 “Our REGEN course will promote the advancement of regenerative biology and medicine by bringing current and future leaders in the field together to share discoveries, scientific insights and research strategies and techniques.”

 A highlight of the course will be a three-day symposium entitled “Learning from Nature: Comparative Biology of Tissue Regeneration and Aging,” Aug.
 4 through 6.
 Senior graduate students, postdoctoral scholars and junior faculty are invited to apply for participation in the course, which includes full registration for the symposium.
 Members of the public may register for the symposium alone.